j-paszek/genomicduplicationilp/README.md

 `python3 gdilp.py --intervallimit 7 --max_converted_spec 3066 --time_limit 25000 tests/treefam.txt` <br>
 Computes 7,3066-GME model.
 The output is written to out_treefam_7_3066.csv. <br>
-If the computation not ends in 25000, then the output consist the current best solution. <br>
+If the computation not ends in 25000 seconds, then the output consist the current best solution. <br>